-Arcade frontages are composed of a building with ground floor facades that align with the property line, and upper floors which project over the property line to cover the sidewalk.
-A colonnade structurally and visually supports the building mass which encroaches into the public right-of-way.
+Composed of a building with ground floor facades that align with the property line, and upper floors that project over the property line to cover the sidewalk.
+A colonnade structurally and visually supports the building mass that encroaches into the public right-of-way.
 Arcades contain ground-floor storefronts, making them ideal for retail use as the arcade shelters the pedestrian and shades the storefront glass, preventing glare that might obscure views of merchandise.